Viranchee/CHEF-KOCH/Readme.md

 [![Discord](https://discordapp.com/api/guilds/418256415874875402/widget.png)](https://discord.me/CHEF-KOCH)

+## Warning about filter usage

+**Site-specific or filter-based extensions such as AdBlock Plus, Request Policy, Ghostery, Priv3 and Sharemenot are in general to be avoided**.
+According to my own security expertise and history I can guarantee that these addons do not add any real privacy layer to the Browser by itself - a proper implementation of the privacy requirements and development efforts on the Browser directly should be preferred on general solutions that prevent tracking by all third parties, rather than a list of specific URLs or hosts.

+I do not recommend using any filter lists, instead I highly suggest to work with whitelist only, based on your own needs.
+However, a filter lists can help to reduce a possible attack surface based on the daily browsing habits.

 ## Installation

 Make sure you have an ad-blocker installed in your desktop or mobile browsers that uses [Adblock Plus](https://adblockplus.org/) filter syntax: